macster110/cetacean_sim/README.md

 # CetSim #

-CetSim is java library tom perform these simulations.
-Originally programmed in MATLAB simulations were taking 30 days.
+CetSim is java library which performs these simulations.
+Originally programmed in MATLAB, simulations were taking 30 days.
 CetSim increases the speed of simulation by around 30 times.
 A MATLAB function can access the jar file allowing construction of scripts for data handling, plotting etc. CetSim also comes with it’s own JavaFX based GUI allowing users to play around with the simulation.
 Users can change settings, import and export settings in .mat file, run simualations and export the data as .mat files.
 Note:The GUI is still in Beta and some features have not been implemented.

 <center><img src="resources/screenshot.png" width="512"></center>